 When I sat down to write this blog, I had planned to write it in reference to both sexes.
-The more I thought of how often this topic impacts my female clients, and as I assessed the potential reasons, I felt that females needed to be addressed exclusively.
-In my experience, many women in long-term committed relationships come to acknowledge at some point that they have “lost themselves” in the process.
+As I thought about how often this topic impacts my female clients, I felt that females needed to be addressed exclusively.
+So many women in long-term committed relationships come to acknowledge that they have “lost themselves” in the process.
 Other women who are single and in the world of dating often wonder how to engage in a relationship while “staying true” to themselves.
 The arena of relationships can be a battlefield.
-As we have progressed as women through the years, the message about being “strong independent women” with a focus on “female empowerment” has become prevalent.
+As we have progressed as women, the message about being a “strong independent women” with a focus on “female empowerment” has become prevalent.
 These messages play an important role in the way we have come to understand ourselves as females.
 The message is spot on and necessary.
-However, I believe it can also be confusing as it relates to our intimate relationships.
+However, it can also be confusing as it relates to our intimate relationships.

-Be flexible in your relationship, share your feelings openly, spend time with friends, and spend time with yourself.
+Be flexible in your relationship, share your feelings, spend time with friends, and spend time with yourself.
 A healthy relationship will allow for all these things without feelings of guilt or jealousy.
 Accept and embrace who you are in all your glory and in all your shortcomings.
 So many women have struggled to share their true feelings in relationships for fear that it would “scare” their significant other away.
-Ladies listen clearly.
+Ladies, listen clearly.
 If your vulnerability in sharing your feelings or your insecurities will “scare” your partner away, trust me in saying that it is for the best.
-The right person will embrace your honesty, be flattered by your ability to be vulnerable with them and accept your influence by listening to your feelings or concerns.
+The right person will embrace your honesty, and be flattered by your ability to be vulnerable and accept your influence.
 THIS is the first and most important lesson in how to ensure you remain true to yourself.